Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 • Obesity -Correlated with hormonal disorders and metabolism.

-• Thyroid Disorders- Gaining popularity particularly in females.
+• Thyroid Disorders- Increasing particularly in females.

 • Fatty Liver & Kidney Disorders – These are usually connected with the improper nutrition or alcoholism.